-- Have an analytical mind, so that you’re able to compare financials reports and make future forecasts.
+- Have an analytical mind, so that you’re able to compare financial reports and make future forecasts.

-- Have good communication skills, to communicate financial findings and advice to company’s or self-employed individuals in a clear manner.
+- Have good communication skills to communicate financial findings and advice to companies or self-employed individuals in a clear manner.

 - Excellent attention to detail, as you’ll have to make sure all your calculations and assessments are correct before making any financial recommendations.